Types of Honors Courses

 Special one-credit courses are offered each semester for undeclared UST Honors freshman and the Distinguished Scholars.
 The Distinguished Scholars Forum feature cultural activities both on and off campus and proactive readings and discussions.

 Patterned after the method of instruction in the British university system, tutorials consist of no more than five to six students and a faculty member who meet to discuss “Great Books” — those lasting works that are part of the common cultural heritage of educated people.
 An Honors tutorial meets the Arts and Sciences Group A and Second Writing requirements.
 It also satisfies the senior capstone course requirement for the Honors Degree and the Honors Degree with Distinction if taken in one of the final two semesters of a student’s undergraduate degree.
-Tutorials are open to any qualified junior or senior in the Honors Program, but priority is given to senior Honors Degree candidates.
+Tutorials are open to any qualified junior or senior in the Honors College, but priority is given to senior Honors Degree candidates.

 Honors Degree Seminars